golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/west.md

 ## Other West commands

-There are innumerable ways to use this tools, including adding your own custom commands.
+There are innumerable ways to use this tool, including adding your own custom commands.
 To list just a few that we frequently use:

 ```shell